-What Is a Conversion?
+What is a Website Conversion?

-Knowing the conversion rate will also help you understand which marketing avenues are providing the highest return on investment (ROI).
-That way, you will be able to focus on these marketing avenues more in the future.
+Knowing the conversion rate will also help you understand which marketing channels are providing the highest return on investment (ROI).
+That way, you will be able to focus on these activities more in the future.

 For example, a conversion rate could be the percentage of users on your site that sign up for your email newsletter or purchase a product.
 A website or blog can have many conversion rates based on different metrics.

 What is a Lead?

 In order to understand how to calculate a website’s conversion rate, you should also have a good understanding of leads.
 A lead refers to any person or entity that may want to buy the product or service you’re offering.

 A “hot lead” is considered more ready to buy while a “cold lead” will likely need to be convinced to purchase your product or service.
-Accordingly, a hot lead or a warm lead is going to be of more value to you than the average cold lead.
-Leads relate to conversion rates because having a large number of quality leads will allow you to boost your website’s conversion rate.
+Accordingly, a hot lead or a warm lead is going to be of more value to you than the average cold lead, at least in the short term.

 The value of a lead is how much the lead is worth to you.
-For example, if you sell exercise equipment at the average price of $400 and you manage to get a sale from a lead, then said lead will be worth about $400 to your business.
+For example, if you sell exercise equipment at the average price of £400 and you manage to get a sale from a lead, then said lead will be worth about £400 to your business.

-Of course, not all of your leads will end up with a sale or your business.
+Of course, not all of your leads will end up with a sale for your business.
 Out of ten leads, you may only be able to turn four of them into a sale.
 Therefore, your conversion rate would be 40 percent.

 Here is a formula that will make it easier for you to calculate the value of one lead:

-- Lead Value = Value of Sale / Number of Leads
+Lead Value = Value of Sale / Number of Leads.

 However, it is important to keep in mind that real-life examples will be more complex.
 For example, there will be some leads who are more qualified than other leads.
 Also, you want to focus on profit rather than just revenue.

-How to Calculate Conversion Rate
+How to Calculate Conversion Rates

 For example, you can define a conversion for your site as the sale of a product or service.
-Even if you don’t have a website that is viable, you will still be able to monitor the number of leads and sales that you get, which will allow you to determine the conversion rate.
+Even if you don’t have a website that is viable, you will still be able to monitor the number of leads and sales that you get, which will allow you to calculate the conversion rate.

-#1.
-Understand Why You Should Value Conversion Rates
+Understand Why You Should Monitor Conversion Rates